Learn how to implement user authenticationclient_id, client_secret, and redirect URIs. They are a type of developer credential.

 -

 In the Define Project Details template, give this app a description or leave as is.
-Leave the 3D project box unchecked.
-At the ArcGIS Online Basemap dropdown menu, select Topographic.
+For the GeoView type dropdown menu, select 2D Map.
+For the ArcGIS Online Basemap dropdown menu, select Topographic.
 Do not provide an Access Token (also called an API Key), leave it blank.
 We will be using OAuth for the project to access secured web mapping services, this will be discussed in a later section.
 Click Next.

 -